Skip to content

 What landscaping challenges are unique to Irmo?

-Lake Murray waterfront properties need erosion-conscious plantings.
+Lake Murray waterfront properties need erosion-conscious plantings and retaining walls.
 Sandy-loam near the lake drains fast but needs more irrigation.
 Subdivision lots need privacy screening.
-The soil transitions from sandy near the lake to clay closer to I-26.
+Deer pressure is heavy in the Lake Murray corridor.
+Soil transitions from sandy near the lake to clay closer to I-26.

 How much does landscaping cost in Irmo?